Gastove/gastove.github.com/content/posts/2013/09/24/2013-09-24_full_stack_data_science_visualization.md

 > Data work has a core set of skills that are conceptually alike.
 Computer science, coding, statistics, data visualization: these are all rigorous skills that I find highly inter-operable and a little synergistic (becoming a better computer scientist improves more than just my grasp of computer science).
 These tasks work the same parts of my brain.
 When it comes time to package up a report, I suddenly pull out Excel or Tableau -- tools that assume you have some base data you want to load and show.
 They have as little in common with each other as they do with the work of generating that base data, and being good at Excel or Tableau has _no relationship_, conceptually or otherwise, with being good at data or data visualization or computers at all.

 This problem permeates down into some pretty core data tools.
 SAS and SPSS each have their own ways they want you to work, which are different from Matlab or Octave.
 While R has a proud, mostly-internally-consistent heart, every R package operates on a completely different set of design metaphors that every other package.[^rpkg] The upside is that it's all programming; the downside is having to learn something thorny and new to speed up already difficult tasks.
 Tools like Excel or Tableau are even worse, operating on design metaphors that don't make an elegant conceptual transition from slogging about in code.

-Lets consider:
+What could be better, after all, than completing your exploratory analysis, getting all geared up to do your full analysis, and... taking a big step back to completely re-invent your process to make it jive with a totally different level of abstraction needed to pull the data into a different visualization framework!

+Maybe snakes.
+Snakes would be better.

+### The Use Case

+What's the point?
+What's the core need?
+What would the _perfect_ thing look like?
+I think:

+1. **Portable**: We need to deliver information to people; that means it needs to be easy to open, with as little specialized software as possible.
+No skill should be required to _view_ your report.
+2. **Self-Serve**: The best thing is when you can put out the birdfeeder and let the birds feed themselves.
+Generating a report is good; generating a report that self-updates is better.
+Generating a self-updating report that other people understand how to get what they need from?
+Fan-damn-tastic.
+3. **Parts-complete**: The report should package together source data, process, code, final data set, prose, figures -- the whole works.
+It should do so without the wrong parts getting in the way at the wrong time.
+4. **Transparent**: I mean something slightly subtle here: a report should capture everything it took to make the report.
+The amount of baked-in tacit knowledge should be very low.
+5. **Powerful**: We as data workers have tremendous capacities for imagination, insight, analysis, comprehension; we should be able to fully express ourselves.

+### And now, some reporting options

 #### Excel